-Table 2 presents the estimated percent change in energy-related GHG emissions projected for 2050 comparing to the year 2005, which was Paris Agreement reference year for Israel (UNFCCC, INDCs as communicated by Parties, 2015).
-Evidently, if Israel follows the currently planned development paths (Baseline I and II) the energy related GHGs are about to rise by half.
-However, policies that promote reaching 85% of RE in the energy mix for power generation and full electrification of transport by 2050, combined with modest carbon tax rates, not only prevent the increase in GHGs, but reduce the emissions by about two-thirds (Policy Scenario).
-Higher carbon tax might achieve even sharper decline of 73 to 92 percent (Ambitious Policy), placing Israel in line with NDCs for 2050 of most OECD countries (UNFCCC, Communication of long-term strategies, 2020).
-The estimated direct economic cost in 2050 is between 0.02 and 0.62 percentage of GDP.
+Table 2 presents the estimated percentage change in energy-related GHG emissions projected for 2050 as compared to those of year 2005, which was the Paris Agreement reference year for Israel (UNFCCC, INDCs as communicated by Parties, 2015).
+Evidently, if Israel follows the currently planned development paths (Baseline Scenarios I and II) the energy-related GHGs are projected to rise by half.
+However, policies that promote reaching 85% of RE in the energy mix for power generation and full electrification of transport by 2050 and are combined with modest carbon tax rates not only prevent the increase in GHGs, but they reduce emissions by about two-thirds (Policy Scenario).
+A higher carbon tax rate might achieve an even sharper decline of 73% to 92% (Ambitious Policy Scenario), placing Israel in line with NDCs for 2050 of most OECD countries (UNFCCC, Communication of long-term strategies, 2020).
+The estimated direct economic cost in 2050 is between 0.02% and 0.62% of GDP.

-Figure 3: GDP and GHG emissions in Baseline I, Policy and Ambitious Policy scenarios
+Figure 3.
+GDP and GHG emissions in Baseline I, Policy, and Ambitious Policy scenarios

-The year 2015 is the most recent historical period in the model that runs in 5-years steps.
-Therefore, for the year 2020 the first output of the MESSAGEix_IL-MACRO framework is obtained.
-Figures 3 and 4 show the estimated GHG emissions and GDP for each Baseline and Policy scenario starting from the observed year 2015 with 5 year-steps projections till the year 2050.
+The year 2015 is the most recent historical period in the model, which runs in five-year steps.
+Therefore, the first output of the MESSAGEix_IL-MACRO framework is obtained for the year 2020.
+Figures 3 and 4 show the estimated GHG emissions and GDP for each baseline and policy scenario, starting from the observed year 2015 and with five-year-step projections until the year 2050.

-Figure 4: GDP and GHG emissions in baseline II, Policy and Ambitious Policy scenarios
+Figure 4.
+GDP and GHG emissions in Baseline II, Policy, and Ambitious Policy scenarios

-The government take from Carbon tax (Table 3) has an inverse U shape as the tax per ton of CO2 equivalent, increases while the GHG emissions are projected to decline over time.
+The government take from the carbon tax (Table 3) has an inverse U shape, as the tax per ton of CO2 equivalent increases while GHG emissions are projected to decline over time.

-Table 4: Income of Carbon Tax from energy related GHG emissions
+Table 4.
+Income of carbon tax from energy-related GHG emissions